promise-watch/promise-watch/README.md

 An E2E monitor that runs Playwright to monitor your frontend application.

+Write whatever promise based checks you want, and if an error gets thrown, you can send notifications using several different notifiers.

 Create a `run` directory where you write playwright scripts, set options, then send notifications on errors.
 Checkout the [example dir](./example) to see a working example.

 ## Getting Started